FrancescAlted/caterva/RELEASING.rst

 Releasing Caterva
 =================

-:Author: Francesc Alted, Aleix Alcacer
+:Author: The Blosc Development Team
-:Contact: francesc@blosc.org, aleix@blosc.org
+:Contact: blosc@blosc.org
 :Date: 2019-09-17

 Preliminaries
 -------------

-- Make sure that ``RELEASE_NOTES.rst`` and ``ANNOUNCE.rst`` are up to date with the latest news in the release.
+- Make sure that ``RELEASE_NOTES.md`` and ``ANNOUNCE.md`` are up to date with the latest news in the release.

-- Check that *VERSION* symbols in blosc/blosc.h contains the correct info.
+- Check that *VERSION* symbols in caterva/caterva.h contains the correct info.

 - Commit the changes with::